axialeaa/colorful-minihud/README.md

 ***

 ### Getting Started
 <strong>MiniDeco</strong> relies on [MiniHUD], and by extension [Malilib], being installed.
-Once you've downloaded both of these, download them and <strong>MiniDeco</strong> into your Fabric mods folder.
-If you're playing on a multiplayer server, you'll need to have these mods installed on both the server and client sides.
+Once you've downloaded both of these, simply drag them and <strong>MiniDeco</strong> into your Fabric mods folder.
 ***

 ### Formatting Syntax